 KOJO - Mâäk & Albert Anagoko Ensemble

-For some years now, de musicians of Mâäk want to combine wind instruments, percussionists and singers in projects that mix tradition with improvisation.
+For some years now, the musicians of Mâäk combine wind instruments, percussionists and singers in projects that mix tradition with improvisation.
 In their previous projects ALMAJMAÂ, with the Gnawa of Marocco, and DJEKOULOU, with the Bambara hunters of Mali, they were curious about the traditional music; transcendental music with a strong therapeutic aspect.
-For this new project, their focus is the Vodun, the sacred music of Benin, Africa.
+For KOJO, their focus is the Vodun, the sacred music of Benin, Africa.

 The starting point of this Vodun-project is the respect for the artistic identity and the musical integrity of each group, awakening a curiosity between two rich yet different cultures.